botleg/botleg.github.io/_posts/2015-09-06-implement-elasticsearch-in-jekyll-blog.markdown

 {% endhighlight %}

 The magic happens in the `route.js` file.
 We will start with basic imports.
-The router objects accepts both Elaticsearch client and configurations object as the parameters.
-We also create two routes, one returns null and one returns the number of records in the Elaticsearch index.
+The router objects accepts both Elasticsearch client and configurations object as the parameters.
+We also create two routes, one returns null and one returns the number of records in the Elasticsearch index.
 {% highlight javascript linenos %}
 var router = require('koa-router')(),
     koaBody = require('koa-body')(),